alephium/voting-tutorial/docs/Voting Application on Alephium.md

 Great!
 Now we will use `Typescript` to deploy the contracts and interact with them using a node running locally.

-# Local node setup
+## Local node setup
 Please install and run locally a node on the **testnet** following [this guide](https://wiki.alephium.org/Testnet-Guide.html).
 Then create a miner wallet as described [here](https://wiki.alephium.org/GPU-Miner-Guide.html) if you don't have one yet.
 Miner wallets have one address per group, hence 4 addresses.
-You can easily obtain coins on the testnet by running [the CPU miner](https://wiki.alephium.org/CPU-Miner-Guide.html) with the addresses of one your wallet.
+You can easily obtain coins on the testnet by running [the CPU miner](https://wiki.alephium.org/CPU-Miner-Guide.html) with the addresses of one of your wallets.

 > **WARNING: Make sure your node is running on the TESTNET before going any further.**

-# Project structure
+## Project structure

 Clone the tutorial repository install the dependencies and run the application.